 Head to the Fort Worth Zoo.

-If there’s anything you don’t want to miss in Fort Worth, it’s the Fort Worth Zoo—which has just been named the No. 4 zoo in the country according to USA Today’s Best Zoos survey.
+If there’s anything you don’t want to miss in Fort Worth, it’s the Fort Worth Zoo—which has been named the Best Zoo in Texas by Yahoo Travel and the No. 1 attraction in the Metroplex by Zagat.
 Since its inception in 1909, the Zoo has grown into a nationally ranked facility, housing more than 7,000 native and exotic animals.
-The Zoo also recently announced its plan for A Wilder Vision: a $100-million capital campaign that will include new exhibit space, renovated habitats, special events space and new ways to interact with animals.
+The Zoo is the only one in the United States to house representatives of all Great Ape species and it’s one of only five locations in the world to display more than one rhino species.

 Saddle up for Western heritage.